 In 2014, on moving to Hobart, he and his family found a group of like minded people at HoGS who enjoyed playing a variety of strategic and euro style games together.
 And his interest (and game shelf) has grown from there.
 His passion is now to introduce this hobby to other people, and he is often seen teaching new players one of the many great games available today.
 Current favourites would be Orleans, Lords of Waterdeep, Viticulture and Carcassone.
 But he is always happy to try something new.

 After a lifetime of playing ‘standard’ card games such as 500, Hearts, Oh Hell and boardgames (Monoploy, Scrabble etc.) I was introduced to The Resistance: Avalon and I was hooked.
 Followed by Catan, Carcassonne and 7 Wonders.
 After growing my collection during 2016 I found HoGS at the end of the year and I have been enamoured since.
 Current favourites include Terraforming Mars, Codenames, The Grizzled, Star Realms and Friday.

-Christina Chiavassa – Treasurer
+Christine Chiavassa – Treasurer